JujuAdams/Vinyl/docs/5.0/Terminology.md

 Play sound assets from an array simultaneously.
 The blend parameter stored within the pattern can be set with [`VinylBlendSet()`](Patterns) and crossfades between assets.

-!> Individual assets within a blend pattern may fall out of sync.
+!> Individual assets within a Blend pattern may fall out of sync.
 Do not rely on this pattern for audio synchronisation.

 &nbsp;